Black Is Black: Reception

 Shortly after the September 11, 2001 attacks, American media conglomerate company Clear Channel Communications distributed the 2001 Clear Channel memorandum to program directors at the more than 1000 radio stations the company owned.

-The memo contained a list of 162 songs with "questionable lyrics" that the stations should avoid playing.
+The memo contained a list of 162 songs with "questionable lyrics" that the stations should avoid playing, which included "Black Is Black".

-"Black Is Black" was among the songs on the list.

-Other versions
+Other notable versions

 A French version of the song, entitled "Noir c'est noir", was recorded by Johnny Hallyday and held the number one spot on France's singles chart for seven weeks in the fall of 1966.

-It was also covered by French vocal trio La Belle Epoque as a disco song, and released as a 1976 single.
+It was also covered by French vocal trio La Belle Epoque as a disco song, and released as a 1977 single.
 It peaked at number two in the UK, and reached number one in Australia in October 1978.

-In 1975 it was sampled in I'm on Fire by the band 5000 Volts.

-In 1976, Cerrone released his version as a single from his 3-track LP, Love in C Minor.
-The track is often mixed into club sets or sampled.